ICARUSDroneCapture/Platform-Software/README.md

 ros2 run icarus-arm-implementation
 ```

+>[!IMPORTANT]
-The code has a calibration phase at the very beginning with a length of `data_points` that averages data over a that length to estimate the biases.
-Be VERY CAREFUL to not move the IMU around during thise phase as it will make the data unusable.
+>The code has a calibration phase at the very beginning with a length of `data_points` that averages data over a that length to estimate the biases.
+Be VERY CAREFUL to not move the IMU around during thise phase as >it will make the data unusable.